 In addition to an abundance of EPA and DHA in Krill oils there is a high content of several lipid soluble antioxidants.
 Of particular significance is the presence of the antioxidant astaxanthin.
 For more information on antioxidants such as astaxanthin go to the Plant-Derived Phytochemicals and Antioxidants page.
 The deep red color of Krill, as well as many other crustaceans, is due to the presence of astaxanthin.

-Following uptake by the intestinal enterocytes the lipids are re-esterified to TAG and PL.
+Following uptake by the intestinal enterocytes the lipids are re-esterified forming triglycerides and/or phospholipids.
 In the animal kingdom there is a preference for the esterification of the sn-2 position with an unsaturated fatty acid.
-Thus, because the action of PLA2 removes the fatty acid from the sn-2 position of PLs when they are re-assembled in the intestine there is a preference for the incorporation of an unsaturated fatty acid.
-Since Krill oils are enriched in the PUFAs EPA and DHA, consumption of Krill oils results in the absorption and distribution of a high proportion of EPA and DHA containing PL.
-PLs are enriched in the membranes of all cell types and in this capacity play important roles in cell membrane integrity and functions such as signal transduction and inflammatory process regulation.
+Thus, because the action of PLA2 removes the fatty acid from the sn-2 position of phospholipids, when they are re-assembled in the intestine there is a preference for the incorporation of an unsaturated fatty acid.
+Since Krill oils are enriched in the PUFA, EPA and DHA, consumption of Krill oils results in the absorption and distribution of a high proportion of EPA and DHA containing phospholipids.
+Phospholipids are enriched in the membranes of all cell types and in this capacity play important roles in cell membrane integrity and functions such as signal transduction and inflammatory process regulation.

-Of significance to the source of omega-3 PUFAs it has been shown that the absorption and distribution of EPA and DHA derived from dietary PL is higher when compared to dietary TAG.
-This is in part due to the fact that DHA derived from dietary TAG is found at a higher concentration in the feces (i.e. wasted) compared to that derived from PL.
+Of significance to the source of omega-3 PUFA it has been shown that the absorption and distribution of EPA and DHA derived from dietary phospholipids is higher when compared to dietary triglycerides.
+This is in part due to the fact that DHA derived from dietary triglycerides is found at a higher concentration in the feces (i.e. wasted) compared to that derived from phospholipids.

 Nutritional Benefits of Krill Oil Consumption